exoplatform/exo-documentation/docs/Administration.rst

 Space binding
 ````````````````

-.. note:: The space binding feature is only available for the platform administrators.
+.. warning:: The space binding feature is **only available** for the **platform administrators** i.e. users who belong to platform/administrators group.

 .. _AddBindingSteps: